php-http/documentation/discovery.rst

 The error "*No message factories found.
-To use Guzzle, Diactoros or Slim Framework factories install php-http/message and the chosen message implementation.*" tells you that no discovery strategy could not find an installed implementation of PSR-7 and/or factories for that implementation.
+To use Guzzle, Diactoros or Slim Framework factories install php-http/message and the chosen message implementation.*" tells you that no discovery strategy could find an installed implementation of PSR-7 and/or factories for that implementation.
 You need to install those libraries.
 If you want to use Guzzle you may run:

 .. code-block:: bash